2i2c-org/2i2c-org.github.io/content/blog/2025/pr-triage-boards/index.md

 Our favorite quote shares the vibe and cultural principles that drive this effort:

 {{< pull-quote cite="[Yuvi](../../../authors/yuvi-panda/)">}}
-If the author of the PR is a newish contributor, as I want to encourage them to stick around by being responsive to their gift.
+If the author of the PR is a newish contributor, I want to encourage them to stick around by being responsive to their gift.
 All PRs are gifts that we may or may not choose to accept, but should do so with grace.
 {{< /pull-quote >}}

 Yuvi frames the problem here: